-Suppose I specify the Civivi Elementum Vs. Spyderco para-3 knife they have refreshing addition, thin blade strategy, and comfortable ergonomics for users.
-Compared to the price range, the Spyderco para-3 knife is relatively expensive than the Civivi Elementum knife.
+Suppose I specify the Civivi Elementum Vs. Spyderco para-3 knife they have refreshing addition, with thin blade strategy, and comfortable ergonomics for users.
+Compared to the price range, the Spyderco para-3 knife is relatively more expensive than the Civivi Elementum knife.

 These knives are made with a flipper and satisfying deployment action.
 The difference between the Elementum and Spyderco tenacious knives is in the blade lengths.
 Whereas the Civivi Elementum has 2.96 inches blade length, the Spyderco knife has 3.02 inches long on average.

 The blade steel of the elementum is D2 or Damascus, and the Spyderco Para-3 has 8Cr13MoV steel construction.
 The weight is similar to both of the knives.
 I noticed the Spyderco para-3 knife comes in both the ‘Round Hole’ and ‘Flipper’ strategies.
 On the other hand, the Civivi Elementum knives have only the ‘Flipper’ choice for pocket clip tips.